khoodehui/tp/docs/UserGuide.md

     ![List2](images/List2.png)

 2. The results box will display a message to indicate that all your projects are being displayed.
-You should see that all your projects are being displayed in the display list.
+You should see that all your projects are being displayed in the displayed list.

     ![List3](images/List3.png)